Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

 1. Access the new virtual machine and review the Overview and Networking settings to verify your information was correctly deployed.

 > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
 > - Click on the **Validate** button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.